Grouped Query Attention Performance Theoretical Analysis

 Conclusions

 The grouped query attention is a proposed mechanism to reduce the memory IO pressure of the attention layer.
 We could increase the group size to a value so that the model accuracy is not significantly affected and the arithmetic intensity of the attention layer can be balanced.
-The multi-query attention is a special case of the grouped query attention where $g = h$.
+The multi-query attention is a special case of the grouped query attention where $g = h$ and the vanilla attention is a special case of the grouped query attention where $g = 1$.

 References